When David Gilmour Launched His Post-Pink Floyd Solo Tour Behind ‘On an Island’

 Gilmour had already been carrying on the Floyd name for more than two decades: Both 1987’s A Momentary Lapse of Reason and 1994’s The Division Bell played like solo LPs, built largely on widescreen guitar melodrama and lush soundscapes.
-But On an Island, Gilmour’s first solo LP since 1984’s About Face, felt like a self-consciously laid-back attempt to scale back the stakes, delivering his breeziest songwriting in decades.
+But On an Island, Gilmour’s first solo LP since 1984’s About Face, felt like a self-consciously laid-back attempt to scale down, and delivered his breeziest songwriting in decades.
 Fittingly, the corresponding tour was a fascinating cross-section between classic Floyd grandeur and new Gilmour intimacy.

 The most memorable show, perhaps inevitably, was the last, with the band playing for more than 50,000 people at Poland’s Gdańsk Shipyard, backed by the Polish Baltic Philharmonic.
 The concert, captured for the 2008 live album Live in Gdańsk, became the last Floyd-related recording to feature Wright, who died from lung cancer on Sept.
 15 at age 65 – one week before the set’s release.